 rq.response.headers

-An list of header rows each having key
+An list of header rows each having key, value for each custom header you create.

 Example: